DJI offering drone deals on Amazon Prime Day

 You can also get the Spark Fly More Combo for $450, or $50 off its normal manufacturer price.
 If you buy a Phantom 4 Advanced, they'll toss in an intelligent battery and wrap pack gratis.
-In the UK, the only deal is on the Spark Fly More Combo: £479, or £100 off in the DJI Official Store on amazon.co.uk, starting July 16th, 12pm BST and will run until July 17th, 23:59pm.
+In the UK, the only deal is on the Spark Fly More Combo: £479, or £100 off in the DJI Official Store on Amazon.co.uk, starting July 16, 12 p.m.
+BST and will run until July 17, 11:59 p.m.

 They're both great products -- the Mavic Pro for those who need a collapsible model with a good camera, and the tiny Spark for those who value size and a basic feature set more.